sooriyaarachchi/pybites.github.io-src/content/python-cookiecutter.md

 	brew install cookiecutter

+That's on Mac.
 On Ubuntu you would do:

 	sudo apt-get install cookiecutter